 What my sister and I quickly learned, however, is that flexibility is imperative when visiting a new area.
 This gradually sunk in as we ran into many locals who offered suggestions on how to maximize our trip, providing must-see places our online searches did not mention and changes to our driving route that may have sacrificed the beautiful views of US 1 but saved us from spending hours in our tiny rental car.

 In my opinion, a local's expertise is far more valuable than any travel blog or website.
 This article is intended to provide a variety of places to visit in and directly outside of Burlington, VT based on my personal preferences being a local.
 Please note the content in this article is based on my own opinion.
-My goal is to inform readers of must-see places that would not be found otherwise.
+My goal is to inform readers of must-see places that may not be found otherwise.
 It is intended to be used solely as a guide.
 Enjoy!

 The City of Burlington